graceshaoy/instagram-algorithmic-drift/README.md

 **eda**: Exploratory data analysis of preliminary and final dataset <br>
 **model_comparison**: Comparison of model architectures <br>
 **drift_analysis**: Data drift and model drift tests and results <br>
+- This notebook includes supplemental analysis of the second policy change, which was not included in the paper due to less data in the `after' set and closer time to data collection (so likes may not be stable).